ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 		link: {
 			addTargetToExternalLinks: true
 		}
-		// More of editor's config.
+		// More of the editor's configuration.
  		// ...
 	} )
 	.then( /* ... */ )